- Publisher policies

 A competing or conflict of interest is anything that might inappropriately influence (bias), or which might be perceived to interfere with, the full and objective presentation, review or publication of research findings or review-type material.
 Competing interests can be financial, professional or personal, and can be held by authors, their employers, funders, reviewers, Editors and editorial staff.
 Having a competing interest does not imply wrongdoing.

-Journal of Cell Science is committed to publishing the most objective and unbiased scientific information possible.
+BiO is committed to publishing the most objective and unbiased scientific information possible.
 As such, we ask that all participants in the publication process disclose all relationships that could be viewed as potential competing interests.
-Questions regarding financial or competing interests should be addressed to the Executive Editor.
+Questions regarding financial or competing interests should be addressed to the Managing Editor at email@example.com.

 Authors must include information regarding the provider of financial and material support of their research in the Funding section at the end of the manuscript.
 This statement should include authors' grant support, funding sources, and the provision of equipment and supplies.